SAZZAD-AMT/HACK-WHATSAPP-SJACKING/README.md

 ## Installing instructions:

 1. Update Firefox browser to the latest version
 2. Install the latest geckodriver and extract the file then do :
+   Clone the repo with `https://github.com/SAZZAD-AMT/HACK-WHATSAPP-SJACKING.git` there also have the geckdriver.
-    * `tar -xvf geckodriver-v0.33.0-linux64.tar.gz`
+    * `tar -xvf geckodriver-v0.33.0-linux64.tar.gz` extract tar file to this cmd
 	* `chmod +x geckodriver`
 	* `sudo mv -f geckodriver /usr/local/share/geckodriver`
 	* `sudo ln -s /usr/local/share/geckodriver /usr/local/bin/geckodriver`
 	* `sudo ln -s /usr/local/share/geckodriver /usr/bin/geckodriver`
-3. Clone the repo with `https://github.com/SAZZAD-AMT/HACK-WHATSAPP-SJACKING.git` then do `cd QRLJacker`
+3. then do `cd QRLJacker`
 4. Install all the requirements with `pip install -r requirements.txt`
 5. Now you can run the framework with `python QrlJacker.py --help`
 6. Now you can run the framework with `python QrlJacker.py`